 IMLS staff interviewed state librarians to discuss how their new five-year plans for Grants to States funds (2013-2017) differ from their past plans (2008-2012) and how they see the needs of library users in their states changing and evolving.
 This blog is part of a series and features IMLS Senior Library Program Officer Timothy Owens interviewing New York State Librarian and Assistant Commissioner for Libraries Bernard Margolis, LSTA Coordinator Mary Linda Todd, and Coordinator of Statewide Library Services/Director of the Division of Library Development Carol Ann Desch.

 The New York State Library is a unit of the Office of Cultural Education in the New York State Education Department and is located in Albany, New York.
+Read more about the New York State Library’s priorities in the state profile for New York.

 Timothy: What community needs did your state library address with help from the Grants to States funds?